 - (b) Published articles and books.
 CPE credit hours may be claimed for published articles and books authored directly by the licensee provided they contribute to the professional competence of the licensee.
 The request should be accompanied by a copy of the article(s) or book(s) and an explanation of the circumstances and the number of hours requested.
 The amount of credit so awarded will be determined by the Board.
 Editing or reviewing another's publication is not allowable as CPE credit. - (c) University or college credit courses.
 Each semester hour credit shall equal fifteen (15) CPE credit hours toward the requirement.
 Each quarter hour credit shall equal ten (10) CPE credit hours. - (d) University or college non-credit short courses.
 Each classroom hour will equal one qualifying hour. - (e) Formal organized in-firm education programs.
 Portions of such meetings devoted to administrative and firm matters cannot be included. - (f) Programs sponsored by recognized professional organizations such as government agencies, NASBA, and state societies of CPA's.
 Also qualifying are technical sessions at meetings of such organizations and their chapters.
 Additional approved sponsors are those included on the NASBA National Registry of CPE Sponsors. - (g) Lecturer, instructor or discussion leader.
 The credit to be granted for service as a lecturer, instructor or discussion leader of an acceptable formal program will be equal to the licensee's preparation time up to twice the number of actual classroom hours of the lecture or session.
-However, no additional credit will be allowed for repetition of the same program. - (h) Continuing legal education.
+However, no additional credit will be allowed for repetition of the same program.
+For repeat presentations, CPE credit can be claimed only if it can be demonstrated that the learning activity content was substantially changed and such change required significant additional study or research. - (h) Continuing legal education.
 A CPA who has a current license to practice as an attorney and is practicing as an attorney, not in public accounting, may include toward the Board's annual CPE requirement programs qualified and earned for CLE (continuing legal education).

-- Rule 4.3.7.
-The Board will not approve any program that does not offer sufficient evidence that the work has actually been accomplished. - Rule 4.3.8.
+Rule 4.3.7.
+The Board will not approve any program that does not offer sufficient evidence that the work has actually been accomplished.

+Rule 4.3.8.
 Rescinded.